Thoemi09/omegamaxent_interface/doc/reference/contents.rst

 The output grid is the grid on which the output Green's function is defined.
 You can control it with parameter output_grid_params_.
 This frequency grid has a uniform density and is defined between :math:`\omega_{min}` and :math:`\omega_{max}` with a step :math:`\Delta\omega`.
 This is an optional parameter.
 If not provided, :math:`\Omega MaxEnt` generates an output frequency grid that is usually well adapted to the spectrum.

 For computational efficiency reasons, the real frequency grid used in the calculation is different from the output grid.
 In many cases the default computational grid generated by :math:`\Omega MaxEnt` is well suited to the spectrum and there is no need to modify it.
 It can however happen that the calculation fails (no optimal value of alpha_ is found) because the default grid is not appropriate.
-Also, even when the calculation terminates successfully, the result is not always optimal.
+Even when the calculation terminates successfully, the result might not always be as disired.
 For those cases you can use the input parameter comp_grid_params_ to control the computational grid in the region where most of the spectral weight is located.
 Outside that region, a particular non-uniform grid is always used by :math:`\Omega MaxEnt`.
 More advanced parameters are also available to control the computational grid in the dictionary *OmegaMaxEnt_input_params* (section FREQUENCY GRID PARAMETERS in *OmegaMaxEnt_parameters.py*).
 See the :math:`\Omega MaxEnt` `user guide`_ for more details on those parameters.

 For a spectrum having a peak centered at zero frequency that is very narrow compared to the total width of the spectrum, a simple way to optimize the computational grid is to set non_uniform_grid_ =True. :math:`\Omega MaxEnt` will then use a grid with a density that is high in a narrow region around :math:`\omega=0` and decreases as :math:`|\omega|` increases.
-The details of how this grid is defined are in the :math:`\Omega MaxEnt` `user guide`_.
+The detailed definition of this grid are given in the :math:`\Omega MaxEnt` `user guide`_.

 .. _alpha: